-In the test itself, we first use our run function to create a new environment.
+In the test itself, we first create a new environment by effectively running conda create.
 This function returns the standard out, standard error, and the exit code of the command.
-This allows us to perform our inspections in order to determine whether the command successfully ran.
+This allows us to perform our inspections in order to determine whether the command ran successfully.

-The second part of the test again uses the run command to call conda env list.
+The second part of the test again uses the conda_cli fixture to call conda env list.
 This time, we pass the --json flag, which allows capturing JSON that we can better parse and more easily inspect.
-We then assert whether the environment we just created is actually in the list of all environments currently available.
+We then assert whether the environment we just created is actually in the list of environments available.

 Finally, we destroy the environment we just created and ensure the standard error and the exit code are what we expect them to be.
-It is important to remember to remove anything you create, as it will be present when other tests are run.